 All right, one final scene from "Make Mine Music" and then we'll let it go.
-This segment depicts the famous "Peter and the Wolf" from Prokofiev.
+This segment depicts the famous "Peter and the Wolf" by Prokofiev.
 It is one of the most beloved musical pieces for children and adults alike, performed during every holiday season with celebrity narrators.
 Nothing sexy about this tale of a Russian boy heading into the woods to hunt down a wolf at all - right?

 |"Peter and the Wolf" - well, smack my butt and call me Judy!
 That wolf is loving it!
 And notice how the hunter is holding that gun and pulsing it in the foreground|

-The hunter has a dream, a fantasy....
+The hunter has a dream, a fantasy...
 Once again, as in all clever animation, it all depends upon what you want to see.
 This is interpretation, and the interpretation is only naughty if your mind already is in the gutter - which I can pretty much assume was the case with the animators themselves, too.
 That kind of imagery pushes it about as far as you could go in the 1940s.
 And not a single kid would have any problem with it whatsoever, nor any pure and innocent parents.
 Maybe you don't see anything subliminal about that scene, either.
 True genius.

 The shame of it all is that Disney soon after veered way off this interesting path in 1950 with the classic and innocent fairytale "Cinderella," where they couldn't possibly fit in anything remotely sexual or they'd get called a child molester, and never looked back.

 Aladdin Gives Kids Some Naughty Advice